Birding Northern Chile – altiplano and desert valleysfrom

 In this same valley participants will be able to see other highlight species like Pied-crested Tit-Tyrant, Tamarugo Conebill and the newly-described-for-Chile Raimondi’s Yellow-Finch.

 After lunch, we will return to Arica and bird along the coastline at the estuary of one of the most important rivers in the region, the Lluta River.
 The main target species here will be shorebirds: Killdeer, Snowy Plover, American and Blackish Oystercatchers, Surfbird, Willet and a good selection of Gulls and Terns.

-Day 3 - 7th Feb: PELAGIC TRIP AND PUTRE
+DAY 3 - PELAGIC TRIP AND LLUTA VALLEY

 This day’s schedule starts with an enjoyable 6-hour pelagic trip.
 Sailing into the Humboldt Current will allow visitors to spot many sub-Antarctic species of seabirds and warm water Petrels.